zalenix/portaldocs/portal-sdk/templates/top-extensions-hosting-service-ev2.md

         1. The certificate that Ev2 will use to call the hosting service to initate a deployment.

             **NOTE**: Azure ignores this certificate but it is still required.
-The extension is validated based on an allowed list of storage accounts and the storage credential you supply by using the  `TargetStorageConStringKeyVaultUri` and `TargetContainerName` settings.
+The extension is validated based on an allowed list of storage accounts and the storage credential you supply by using the   `PortalExtensionName`, `TargetStorageConStringKeyVaultUri` and `TargetContainerName` settings.

         1. The credentials to the target storage account where the extension will be deployed.
-The format of the connection string is the default form `DefaultEndpointsProtocol=https;AccountName={0};AccountKey={1};EndpointSuffix={3}`, which is the format provided from portal.azure.com.
+The format of the connection string is the default form `DefaultEndpointsProtocol=https;AccountName={0};AccountKey={1};EndpointSuffix={3}`, which is the format provided from `portal.azure.com`.

     1. Onboard to KeyVault